emroch/macOS/app_setup.md

 `$DOTFILES/vim/install.sh` script to install the plugins and configure neovim's preferences.
 If not, run the `install.sh` manually.

+### QLStephen

+This QuickLook generator allows previews of files without extensions, but it may have issues with macOS permissions on install.
+From the [project's README](https://github.com/whomwah/qlstephen#permissions-quarantine):

+1. run xattr -cr ~/Library/QuickLook/QLStephen.qlgenerator (sudo if needed)
+2. run qlmanage -r
+3. run qlmanage -r cache
+4. Restart Finder by...
+   - Restarting your computer
+   - or holding down the option key and right click on Finder’s dock icon, then select “Relaunch” from the menu

 ## Nice-to-Haves

 ### iStat Menus